 - Practices in the process of earning NCQA PCMH recognition.

 - Practices that have earned NCQA PCMH Recognition and are seeking NCQA Distinction during Annual Reporting.

 Distinction can be completed during PCMH Recognition process for no additional charge, or it can be added after a practice has earned PCMH Recognition for a fee.

 The Distinction in Behavioral Health Integration module includes 18 criteria across 4 competencies related to behavioral health integration:

 - Behavioral Health Workforce.
-The practice incorporates behavioral health providers at the site, utilizes behavioral health providers outside the practice and trains the care team to address the mental health and substance use concerns of patients.
+The practice incorporates behavioral health providers at the site, utilizes behavioral health providers outside the practice and trains the care team to address patients’ mental health and substance use concerns.

 - Information Sharing.
-The practice shares patient information in and outside the practice to support an integrated/coordinated patient treatment plan.
+The practice shares patient information within and outside of the practice to support an integrated/coordinated patient treatment plan.

 - Evidence-Based Care.
-The practice uses evidence-based protocols to identify and address the behavioral health needs of patients.
+The practice uses evidence-based protocols to identify and address patients’ behavioral health needs.